wp-plugins/simple-feed-customizer/readme.txt

 == Description ==

-Simple Feed Customizer is use in customizing WordPress feed such as adding a read-more link at the end of a Summary feed, adding copyright text at the bottom of each feed item, and including respective feature image of post in feed.
+Simple Feed Customizer is use in customizing WordPress feed such as adding a read-more link at the end of a Summary feed, adding copyright text at the bottom of each feed item, and including feature image to each and every feed post.

 == Installation ==